rodrimati1992/abi_stable_crates/readme.md

 ///
 /// - `Element`:
 ///     This is the element type of the collection that we operate on.
+///     This is a type parameter because it's a trait object,
+///     which turn associated types into type parameters.
 ///
 #[sabi_trait]
 pub trait Appender {